Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Sampling theory and tests of DeLong type

-Following the lead of \citet{Pohle2024a}, we define the empirical asymmetric grade correlation, $\AGC_n$, and the empirical coefficient of monotone association, $\CMA_n$, in a simple yet efficient way.
+Following the lead of \citet{Pohle2025a}, we define empirical versions of the $\AKC$, $\CID$, $\AGC$, and $\CMA$ measures in a simple yet efficient way.
 Specifically, we plug the empirical law, $\myP_n$, of data

-into the population representations at \eqref{eq:AGC} and \eqref{eq:CMA}, respectively.
-Building on the far reaching results of \citet{Pohle2024a}, we then find asymptotic distributions for $\AGC_n$ and $\CMA_n$ and use the Gaussian limit distributions to develop estimators and tests.
+into the population representations at \eqref{eq:AKC}, \eqref{eq:CID_AKC}, \eqref{eq:AGC}, and \eqref{eq:CMA}, to yield empirical coefficients, which we denote by $\AKC_n$, $\CID_n$, $\AGC_n$, and $\CMA_n$, respectively.
+Building on the classical asymptotic theory of U-statistics \citep{Hoeffding1948} and the far reaching recent work of \citet{Pohle2025a}, we find central limit laws for the empirical coefficients.
+Then we use the Gaussian limit distributions to develop interval estimators and tests in the usual ways.